StephanHCB/go-autumn-config-env/README.md

 We recommend collecting all configuration related code in a package `internal/repository/configuration`.

 You configure the configuration subsystem by a call to `auconfigenv.Setup(...)`.
-This function takes 3 arguments:
+This function takes 2 arguments:
  - a list of `auconfigapi.ConfigItem` to specify what configuration items exist
- - a failure handler of type `auconfigapi.ConfigFailFunc`, which is expected to somehow notify the user or environment that loading configuration has failed.
-It should terminate the application.
-   `panic` satisfies these requirements, but we hope you won't use that in an actual production ready enterprise service...
  - a warning message handler of type `auconfigapi.ConfigWarnFunc`, which should probably log a warning using your preferred logging framework. `log.Print` satisfies the type requirements, but again we hope this is not what you'll use in production...